Overview: The Soundstream Stealth-series amplifiers pack a

 screwdriver (not included) is required to set the gain.

-that is constantly engaged.
-The cutoff frequency can be set between 35Hz and
+The cutoff frequencies can be independently set between 35Hz and 250Hz using

 Molex connectors which plug into the amplifier for the amp's input, speaker